Back Bending Yoga Poses for Your Spine and Hips Index

 The exercises in Spinal Back Bending Exercises ideally help you to get a feel for your spinal erectors, gluteus maximus and hamstrings, particularly while bending your spine and hips backwards.

-The challenge now is to learn to use those actions together by integrating them sequentially in the yoga poses below.
+If you've done those exercises, then the challenge can be learning to use those actions together by integrating them sequentially in the yoga poses below.

 For this standing back bend the intent is to back bend the spine and both hips.